LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 *1 charge per encounter*

 ##### Gravolise
-The Gravolith can subdivide itself into smaller copies of itself equal to 2+ its proficiency bonus + its constitution modifier.
-When subdivided, all damage is
+The Gravolith can subdivide itself into smaller copies of itself equal to 2 + its proficiency bonus + its constitution modifier.
+When subdivided, all damage is halved and the abilities: rock throw, earthquake slam and Topple Toss are no longer usable.

+*1 charge per encounter*